 Warm welcome for the royal visitors

 Families travelled many miles from their homes in the hope of catching a glimpse of the royal couple.

 The abiding memory for those Australians who did not get the opportunity to press the Queen's gloved hand or attend a royal ball or garden party, was of her waving hand and smiling face as she glided by during the Royal Progress, a stately drive enacted through upwards of 80 towns and urban centres across Australia.

 Many photographs of the day capture the smartly dressed crowds clustered at a respectful distance, flanked by hordes of expectant children and hovering policemen.
 Even the media entourage, who recorded the Queen's every move, crouched in neat unobtrusive rows as she cruised past at 6 mph.

-This Daimler landaulette is an iconic symbol of the 1954 Royal Tour and reminds us of a period when royalty were far more accessible to the public.
-Not only visually impressive, it has strong relevance to broad areas of Australian history, and will be used to address several key historical themes relating to the monarchy in Australia, royal transport, and innovation in the motor industry.
+This Daimler landaulette is an iconic symbol of the 1954 royal tour and reminds us of a period when royalty were far more accessible to the public.
+Not only visually impressive, it has strong relevance to broad areas of Australian history and is themes including the monarchy in Australia and innovation in the motor industry.